French women and their hair is the subject of many ongoing conversations.

 I am already convinced that as we age, longer hair is the way to go.
 Long hair is gentler, kinder to the face and has elegance.
 Yes, much grooming is required but so worth it.
 FIne hair is the exception and makes this transition harder; finer hair is most likely better shorter.
 Think of the superb Helen Mirren and her short haircuts.

 Slightly razored on the ends gives the hair that less structured, messy look that French women wear so well.
 “Shaving” the points is more modern than a blunt cut and provides plenty of movement.
 Intentional styling that looks unintentional.

 There is nothing natural about “natural”; I have finally worked that out.

 Messy is about trial and error.
 Finding that mix of rumpled and controlled that works with an older face.
 Too messy and we look like we don’t care; too controlled and we can appear too prim.
 There will be nothing quick or easy about this dishevelment but I’m working on it this winter.

 These French beauties made me re-think hair.

-Looking like them might be a stretch but adapting the style to suit is something entirely possible.
+Looking like these gorgeous girls might be a stretch but adapting the style to suit is something entirely possible.
 I’m up for it, are you? xv

 images via byrdie